ViniciusBenetti/ViniciusBenetti/README.md

 My passion is making ioT software and developing Websites.

-So i know C,Cpp, Rust and Full Stack.
+My skill is ioT and Full stack development

 At the moment, i study at Estácio de Sá in Brazil and i have 1 year of experience.